astroshot/swagger-api/README.md

-# Swagger UI
+# Simple Swagger UI Server

 This project displays API doc based on Swagger UI by python server.

 ## Dependence

-1. Python 3
+Python 3 is recommended to compile this server.

-2. buildout
+These python packages are required.

-## Usage
+1. buildout

-Write your Swagger yaml document in dir swagger, and start server.
+2. tornado

-## Start
+## Configure environment

 ### buildout installation